Murder Cove: Whaling

 Commercial operations in fishing and sea hunting were established inside the bay at Point Gardner by the Tyee Company who sought to take advantage of the unexploited waters of southeast Alaska.
 They established their operations on Admiralty Island at Murder Cove in 1907 using the first American-built steam-powered whaler, the 97-foot Tyee Junior, which was equipped with a harpoon gun on the bow.
 Consequent to a declining whale population, the company closed its operations in 1913.

 Coal exploration

 In 1905, the most extensive coal exploration in southeastern Alaska occurred at Murder Cove, Kootznahoo Inlet, and Hamilton Bay.
 The Tertiary-aged coal-bearing formations are made up of conglomerate, sandstone, and shale.
 The Murder Cove explorations occurred on a 5 ft thick seam located 2 miles from deep water.
 Though this deposit contains the best grade of coal in the region, further development did not proceed because of its very limited size.
-A lighthouse was established at Murder Cover during the fiscal year 1914.
+A lighthouse was established at Murder Cove during the fiscal year 1914.